 The atoll.
 The resort.
 A pairing made in heaven

 At Manta Island, rest, relaxation, and luxury are the order of the day.
 Only 12 acres in size, intimacy, and romance are assured since the resort consists of only nine beachfront cabanas that sprawl along the edge of the Caribbean Sea.
 Whether you prefer to avoid other guests during your sojourn or you’re a social butterfly, your wishes needn’t be articulated twice.
 Every staff member is intuitive and discreet, and if you have a special request that will enhance your sojourn, don’t hesitate to ask.

 Manta Island’s all-inclusive packages include beautifully appointed accommodations, all meals, unlimited local beverages, airport pickups, and transport to the resort.
 Choose either the 4- or 7-night option and enjoy a small group snorkeling trip.
 Stay for 7 nights and add an island-hopping adventure to your itinerary.
 Make use of the resort’s complimentary snorkeling gear, paddleboards, kayaks, and Hobie cat and luxuriate in the Manta Island pool.

 Timing is everything

-Time your booking right and you could be entitled to a $500 discount on your visit.
+Time your booking right and you could be entitled to $80 dollars off per night on your visit.
 If the beauty, amenities, and privacy haven’t won your heart, perhaps that discount will – reason enough to dig out your suitcase and stock up on sunscreen for your dream Caribbean vacation.